 Looking for a simple muscle conditioning workout to follow along with at home?
-This 42-minute Total Body Conditioning Workout is a simple routine I teach in my Muscle Works class at Our Y in Sarasota, FL.
+This 42-minute Total Body Conditioning Workout is a simple routine I teach in my Muscle Works class at the YMCA in Sarasota, FL.
 Using just a set of hand weights (or cans from the pantry), every major muscle group is targeted with a progressive approach to utilizing gravitational forces.

 Changing routines frequently in my Muscle Works class, I use a variety of equipment, including hand weights, rubberized tubing, stability balls, step benches and more.
 The routine in the Total Body Conditioning video is one that I use during season, January to April, when classes are packed and space is limited in the studio.
 Using just a set of hand weights, every major muscle group is targeted with a progressive approach.